 Genome structural variations involving hundreds and thousands of bases are common during evolution and are widespread in the human genome {REF}.
 The comparably larger fraction (3) of the human genome affected by SVs than SNPs implies they may have greater, or at least similar, consequences for phenotypic variation and evolution as SNPs (1, 2).
 Not surprisingly, SVs can cause and have been associated with numerous diseases (4, 5)(6, 7)(4, 8)(9, 10).

 SV occurrence and existence is a complex phenomenon that is not completely understood.
 SVs, as other variants, are genetic imprints of mutational process in cells.
 The sequence content of SVs can carry important information about their origin, but bases around their breakpoints hold the most crucial remaining details of SV genesis.
+Long homologies around breakpoints suggest that an SV originated as a result of Non-Allelic Homologous Recombination (NAHR), short homologies with high content of mobile element within SV regions suggest the origin by transposable element insertions (TEI), while none or little homology (NH) at breakpoints can indicate the origin by template switching mechanism during replication or from non-homologous end-joining (NHEJ) event.
 Mistakes in breakpoint resolution of just several bases can lead to misclassification of mutational signatures and compromise downstream analysis.
 Thus, studying SVs at breakpoint resolution is fundamental to understanding the mutational mechanisms generating them.